Phan Thi Thu Ha MD, DrPH – Director

 This sub-study is nested with Study 31.A5349 to 1) Characterize the population pharmacokinetics of rifapentine and 25-desacetyl rifapentine, using sparse PK data from Study 31 and intensive PK data from Study 31 PK/PD; and 2) Examine the relationship between rifapentine PK parameters of interest and treatment efficacy.

-An Observational Study of Individuals Treated for Pulmonary Tuberculosis (TB) (2015-2020).
-Sponsor: CDC/UCSF.
-Role: Protocol team member/Study Coordinator
+An Observational Study of Individuals Treated for Pulmonary Tuberculosis (TB) (2016-2020).
+Sponsor: NIH.
+Role: Study Coordinator

 Evaluation of Rifapentine – containing regimen for intensive phase treatment of pulmonary tuberculosis (Study 29x: taking drugs with food) (2011-2019).
-Sponsor: CDC/UCSF.
+Sponsor: NIH.
 Role: Study Coordinator

 This phase 2 study aims to evaluate the antimicrobial activity and safety of an experimental intensive phase (8 first week of treatment) tuberculosis treatment regimen in which Rifapentine is substantial for rifampin